 The Data Protection Officer (DPO) is responsible for overseeing the implementation of this policy, monitoring our compliance with data protection law, and developing related policies and guidelines where applicable.
-In Brearley Hall School the DPO is the Proprietor.
+In Riverbank Primary School the DPO is Dominic Macauley.

-The DPO will provide an annual report of their advice and recommendations on school data protection issues.
+The DPO will provide an annual report of their activities directly to the Proprietary Body and, where relevant, report to the board their advice and recommendations on school data protection issues.
 The DPO is also the first point of contact for individuals whose data the school processes, and for the ICO.
 Full details of the DPO's responsibilities are set out in their job description.

-5.3 Head of Education
+5.3 Director of Education

-The Head of Education acts as the representative of the data controller on a day-to-day basis.
+The Director of Education acts as the representative of the data controller on a day-to-day basis.